 Mitch Lacey has written the book The Scrum Field Guide: Practical Advice for Your First Year in which he presents advice on how to implement many of the Scrum and XP practices.

 Phil Abernathy asserts that the role of the Agile Coach may be due to sunset - he proposes an alternate based on his vision of an Agile Practitioner Manager embedded within an agile team.
-The Agile Practitioner Manager will have "skin in the game" being responsible not just for helping the team with their process but also being accountable for the deliver of customer value through the product.
+17

-As organizations adopt agile practices and techniques they often find that existing talent management approaches need to adapt to new ways of working.
-This article discusses the critical task of replacing dysfunctional performance management systems, antiquated job families and limiting career paths that undermine the effectiveness of our teams and compromise the health of our culture.
+As organizations adopt agile practices and techniques they often find that existing talent management approaches need to adapt to the more collaborative ways of working.
+Pat suggests ways to do this.
+1

-Innovations in software delivery and product ideation don’t always impact each other.
-However, the rapidly increasing appetite for new product features coupled with the decreased lifetime of products, and even business models, necessitates joining up the cycles of continuous design and continuous delivery into a holistic approach to delivery.
-This article discusses shrinking the innovation cycle
+The rapidly increasing appetite for new product features coupled with the decreased lifetime of products necessitates joining up the cycles of continuous design & delivery into an innovation cycle.